rtm/upward/doc/design.md

 data.country = "Japan";
 ```

 Here, `U` transforms the object so as to make its properties watchable, and `C` transforms the function so as to make it watch its parameters.
-ES6 and features such as `Object.observe` give us the tools to accoplish this streamlining.
-We call `country` and other properties in `data` "upwardables"; the `data` object itself an "upwardable object"; and the `display` function an "upwardable function".
+ES6 and features such as `Object.observe` give us the tools to accomplish this streamlining.
+We call `country` and other properties in `data` "upwardables" or "upwardable values"; the `data` object itself an "upwardable object"; and the `display` function an "upwardable function".

 Upwardable values
 -----------------